-In the event of certain emergencies–an outbreak of pandemic flu or a hurricane, for instance–W&M will close and evacuate all residence halls.
-As such, you are required to develop and document two Emergency Evacuation Plans.
-As you develop these plans please consider if you are able and willing to transport and/or provide temporary housing to other students.
+In the event of certain emergencies — an outbreak of pandemic flu, for instance — W&M will close.
+As such, you are required to develop and document two Personal Evacuation Plans.
 These plans must include:

-- Your full name and student ID number.
+- Your full name and university ID number

-If you live off campus you don't have to file a plan, but we still encourage you to do so.
-Because of the need for a quick response to an emergency, you are the only person who can effectively plan for yourself.
+If you live off-campus you don't have to to file a plan, but we still encourage you to do so.
+Because of the need for a quick response in such times, you are the only person who can effectively plan for yourself.

-Submit your evacuation plan by August 30, 2016.
-While W&M requires you to provide this information only once, you will be able, and are encouraged, to update your plans at any time.
-You will be asked to review your plans each fall semester.
+Please submit your evacuation plan by January 17, 2018.
+While the university requires you to provide this information only once, you will be able, and are encouraged, to update your plans at any time.
+You'll be asked to review your plan each fall semester.

 Is this mandatory?

 Yes.
-If you live on campus and fail to complete the Emergency Evacuation Plan, you will be subject to charges through the Student Code of Conduct for Failure to Comply with Directions.
+If you live on campus and fail to complete the Personal Evacuation Plan, you will be subject to charges through the Student Code of Conduct for Failure to Comply with Directions.

-You are also responsible for notifying your family of your plans and any changes.
-If your plan relies on someone else for it to work, we strongly encourage you to talk with that person before completing or changing your plan.
+You are also responsible for notifying your families of their plans and any changes.
+So if your plan relies upon someone else in order for it to work, we strongly encourage you to talk with that person before completing or changing your plan.

-More information about W&M's Emergency Response Plan can be found on the Emergency Information website.
+More information about W&M's Emergency Response Plan can be found on the Emergency Preparedness website: www.wm.edu/emergency.